10.01 Seniority Defined

 The crediting of standby hours shall occur monthly on dates identified as the payroll month end.
 Employees utilizing seniority during a calendar month, as permitted under the collective agreement, shall have access to standby hours credited up to the previous month end.

-(c) In no case shall an Employee accumulate annual seniority in excess of full-time hours for that classification as determined in Article 15.
+(c) In no case shall an Employee accumulate annual seniority in excess of full-time hours for that classification as determined in Article 15 and taking into consideration the following:

 10.02 Accrual Of Seniority